stephenbensley/UrCoach/README.md

 Since a 1.3 GB file is too large to bundle with the app, the solution is exposed as a web service in [AWS](https://aws.amazon.com).
 I decided not to reveal my AWS configuration in a public repo, so if you build locally, you will not be able to connect to my service.
 You have two options:

 1. Deploy your own service by following the [Deployment Guide](AWS/Deployment.md).
 This is easier than it seems, and unless you have a lot of users, you will easily stay within the Free Tier.
 2. Build the 'UrCoach (local)' target.
-This creates a version of the app that bundles the offline solution file instead of calling the web service.
 The bundle will be huge, but if you're only using this for local testing and debugging, it's a convenient option.

+### Targets

+The Xcode project has the following targets:

+- CoreTests: Unit tests for the core game logic.
+- DynamoDBGen: A command-line MacOS app that converts the solution file to a series of files in the [DynamoDB JSON](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataImport.Format.html) import format.
+- Tournament: A command-line MacOS app that runs tournaments between three strategies: random, a simple heuristic-based strategy, and the optimal strategy.
+- UrCoach: The shipping version of the iOS app.
+- UrCoach (local): A version of the iOS app that bundles the offline solution file instead of calling the web service.
+- UrSolver: A MacOS app that solves the Royal Game of Ur.
+Make sure you build the Release configuration; Debug will be very slow.
+The Release configuration can solve the game in a few hours on an M3 iMac.